superlucky84/lithent/createLithent/express/README.md

 These routing patterns allow you to create both static and dynamic URLs with flexibility in your project structure.

+### State Management

+This template includes [state-ref](https://github.com/superlucky84/state-ref), a lightweight state management library, already configured to simplify your development experience.
+It provides an intuitive API for managing and sharing state across components, making your application more predictable and maintainable.

 ### Styling

 This template comes with [Tailwind CSS](https://tailwindcss.com/) already configured for a simple default starting experience.